-In May 2021, the Company was served a claim totaling \$0.5 million in relation to certain construction projects.
+The Company has been served with claims totaling \$1.7 million in relation to certain construction projects.
 As per the Company's legal advisors, at this stage it is not possible to estimate the Company's chances of success or the likely amount of settlement, if any.